+- 4.8 All doors and windows should be closed upon exiting; this includes office, classroom, and dormitories.
+Building occupants should take cover in identified Severe Weather Shelters. - 4.9 When in the Severe Weather Shelter, everyone should sit facing an interior wall, elbows to knees and with hands over the back of their heads.
+Do your best to remain calm.

-- If you cannot quickly walk to a shelter, immediately get into a vehicle, buckle your seat belt and try to drive to the closest sturdy shelter.
+- 4.11 If it is unsafe to get to a campus Severe Weather Shelter, the National Weather Service recommends during a Tornado: - The safest place to be is an underground shelter, basement or safe room. - If no underground shelter or safe room is available, a small, windowless interior room or hallway on the lowest level of a sturdy building is the safest alternative. - Mobile homes are not safe during tornadoes or other severe winds. - If you are caught outdoors, seek shelter in a basement, shelter or sturdy building. - If you cannot quickly walk to a shelter, immediately get into a vehicle, buckle your seat belt and try to drive to the closest sturdy shelter.
 If you see large objects flying past while you are driving, pull over and park.
 You now have two choices: - Stay in the car with the seatbelt on.
-Put your head down below the windows, covering with your hands and a blanket if possible. - If you can safely get noticeably lower than the level of the roadway, in a deep ditch, for instance, exit your car and lie in that area, covering your head with your hands.

-4.12 Once notified of a WINTER WEATHER WARNING, individuals should use caution when outdoors and stay away from snow removal equipment.
-If the winter weather warning is severe, you may receive electronic notifications.

-- If possible, individuals should walk indoors to commute to the desired destination. - Canceling of classes or closing operations is rare due to the largely residential population, but is the determination of the President and/or Vice President, in consultation with Human Resources.
-Please refer to the Student Handbook, Employee Handbook, and Undergraduate Faculty Handbook as resources.

-4.13 If property damage or the situation is causing a life-threatening event, call 9-1-1 immediately.
+Put your head down below the windows, covering with your hands and a blanket if possible. - If you can safely get noticeably lower than the level of the roadway, in a deep ditch, for instance, exit your car and lie in that area, covering your head with your hands. - 4.12 Once notified of a WINTER WEATHER WARNING, individuals should use caution when outdoors and stay away from snow removal equipment.
+If the winter weather warning is severe, you may receive electronic notifications. - If possible, individuals should walk indoors to commute to the desired destination. - Canceling of classes or closing operations is rare due to the largely residential population, but is the determination of the President and/or Vice President, in consultation with Human Resources.
+Please refer to the Student Handbook, Employee Handbook, and Undergraduate Faculty Handbook as resources. - 4.13 If property damage or the situation is causing a life-threatening event, call 9-1-1 immediately.
 Be prepared to give your name, description, and location of the incident taking place so that trained emergency rescue can quickly get to the scene.
 Provide nearest door number and campus entry point if possible.
-Do your best to contact a campus representative, such as a professor, supervisor or member in charge to inform them of the situation and location.

-4.14 If medical attention is needed, call 9-1-1 to report the type of emergency, address, location, nearest door number, and /or campus entry point.
+Do your best to contact a campus representative, such as a professor, supervisor or member in charge to inform them of the situation and location. - 4.14 If medical attention is needed, call 9-1-1 to report the type of emergency, address, location, nearest door number, and /or campus entry point.
 If you are able to remove the individual safely, do so carefully.
 Refer to section 12.0 Medical Emergency.

-4.15 Once the all clear is given by the National Weather Service through the expiration of the notice, Administration, Human Resources or designee, will provide further instructions and information via the Public Address and/or electronic message system.
-A responsible party will provide prompt notification to the Director of Public Relations.

-4.16 Notification will be provided regarding counseling services available, either on-campus or local services, applicable to the person(s) and situation.

-4.17 If necessary, the Vice Presidents and Human Resources in consultation with the President may decide to cease operations.

-4.18 Human Resources and Financial Services will process property damage with the campus insurance carrier.
+- Issued: 07/01/2011 - 4.15 Once the all clear is given by the National Weather Service through the expiration of the notice, Administration, Human Resources or designee, will provide further instructions and information via the Public Address and/or electronic message system.
+A responsible party will provide prompt notification to the Director of Public Relations. - 4.16 Notification will be provided regarding counseling services available, either on-campus or local services, applicable to the person(s) and situation. - 4.17 If necessary, the Vice Presidents and Human Resources in consultation with the President may decide to cease operations. - 4.18 Human Resources and Financial Services will process property damage with the campus insurance carrier.
 Administration and Human Resources will implement alternatives to continue operations.